storageos/storageos.github.io/_docs/introduction/overview.md

 StorageOS enables persistent storage for containers.
 It allows developers to build stateful containerized apps.

-StorageOS is available from the Docker Hub as a volume plugin (for Docker 1.13+) or as a container image (for Docker 1.10-1.12).
+StorageOS is available from the Docker Hub as a volume plugin (for Docker 1.13+) or as a container image (Docker 1.10-1.12) for 64-bit Linux only.

 ## Popular tasks